Track Button Clicks in GA4: The 14-Step Problem (And the 1-Line Fix)

 GTM trigger fails silently ✗

-This is not a rare edge case.
-81% of audited GA4 implementations contain errors.
-The silent failure design means you do not know tracking is broken until someone checks manually.
+None of this is a rare edge case.
+Remember that 81% of audited GA4 implementations contain errors.
+Because GA4 fails silently, you do not learn the tracking is broken until a human goes and checks by hand.

 The performance cost of tracking clicks

-GTM does not just add complexity.
-It adds weight to every page your visitors load.
+GTM does not only add complexity.
+It adds weight to every single page your visitors load.

-GA4's gtag.js script weighs 134 KB compressed and 371 KB uncompressed.
-That is 6.7 times larger than the old Universal Analytics script.
-Add Google Tag Manager's container (~33 KB compressed), and you are loading 167+ KB of JavaScript before a single business metric is captured.
+GA4's gtag.js script comes in at 134 KB compressed and 371 KB uncompressed.
+That is 6.7 times the size of the old Universal Analytics script.
+Add the Google Tag Manager container on top, around 33 KB compressed, and you are shipping 167+ KB of JavaScript before you have captured one number that matters to the business.

 | Tool | Transfer size | Parse size |